-6. The proposed contribution level for Individual Budgets was previously agreed at 5% of the chargeable element of the budget.
+7. The proposed contribution level for Individual Budgets was previously agreed at 5% of the chargeable element of the budget.
 Where an individual budget is in place the contribution will supersede any charge for individual aspects of a care package listed above.
-This has not yet been implemented, the review of the Individual Budget calculator was postponed during the pandemic.
-The current National Care Service consultation may determine policy changes around non-residential charging.
+This was not implemented pre pandemic and the review of the Individual Budget calculator was postponed during the pandemic.
+This work is included as a project within the IJB Recovery and Renewal Programme and will need to take cognisance of the revised Self Directed Support guidance to be published by the Scottish Government, expected in the autumn.
+The current National Care Service seems likely to determine policy changes around non-residential charging along with national criteria.
+[IJB recommendation on this to be added]

-7. The HSCP has a non-residential care charging policy in place to support the charges above.
+8. The HSCP has a non-residential care charging policy in place to support the charges above.
+This was reviewed and agreed / or not by the IJB at its meeting on 21st September 2022.